-Diabetes requires a proactive approach from people with the condition as well as treatment from healthcare professionals.
+Diabetes management requires a proactive approach.
 As such, individuals with diabetes should

 - checking blood sugar levels several times a day

-- examining their feet to help reduce complications in the feet due to diabetes
+- examining the feet to help reduce diabetes complications involving the feet

-- doing at least 150 minutes of moderate physical activity every week
+- performing at least 150 minutes of moderate physical activity every week

 - following a balanced diet that helps stabilize blood sugar levels